 Cybercrime has been top-of-mind lately, with several breaches in 2017 putting the personal information and sensitive data of millions of Americans at risk.
-However, despite the increasing prevalence of cyber attacks and the growing number of individual victims, recent research has shown that the majority of Americans aren’t following best practices in their digital lives.
+However, despite the increasing prevalence of cyber attacks and the growing number of individual victims, recent research has shown that most Americans aren’t following best practices in their digital lives.

-According to the Pew Research Center, more than half of Americans — 64 percent — have experienced some kind of data breach.
-Additionally, the center found that a substantial majority believes that major cyber attacks will be a “fact of life” in the future.
+According to the Pew Research Center, more than half of Americans — 64 percent — have experienced some data breach.
+Additionally, the center found that a substantial majority believes that major cyberattacks will be a “fact of life” in the future.
 With cybercrime so evident and top-of-mind, one would expect individuals to take deliberate steps in the own lives to protect against cybercrime.

 However, according to a password security study conducted by Varonis, the opposite is actually true.
-The study, which surveyed 1,000 Americans about their security habits, found that the majority of Americans are failing to follow best practices about one of the most basic aspects of cybersecurity: the password.
-In fact, 17 percent of Americans surveyed admitted to never changing their passwords.
+The study, which surveyed 1,000 Americans about their security habits, found that most Americans are failing to follow best practices about one of the most basic aspects of cybersecurity: the password.
+In fact, 17 percent of Americans surveyed admitted to never updating their passwords.

 Other insights from the study include: